Eijsden railway station

-Eijsden railway station (Edn) is the railway station of Eijsden, Limburg, the Netherlands.
-The station, which is the southernmost railway station in the Netherlands, opened on 24 November 1861, and was closed between 10 December 2006 and 11 December 2011.
+Eijsden railway station is a railway station in the village of Eijsden, Limburg, Netherlands.
+It is the southernmost railway station in the Netherlands.
 The railway station is located on the railway line between Liège-Guillemins (Belgium) and Maastricht (Netherlands).
 Only trains of the National Railway Company of Belgium between the two stations call in Eijsden; Nederlandse Spoorwegen trains don't serve the station.
+It opened on 24 November 1861, and was closed between 10 December 2006 and 11 December 2011.